This post contains affiliate links. See our disclosure policy here.

 This cocktail recipe was adapted from The Essential Cocktail Book: A Complete Guide to Modern Drinks by the editors of PUNCH and Megan Krigbaum.

-Add Green Chartreuse, pineapple juice, lime juice, velvet falernum liqueur, and ice to a shaker.
+Add Green Chartreuse, pineapple juice, lime juice, velvet falernum liqueur, and crushed ice to a highball glass.

 Ingredients